Author Nancy Hartney is available for

 Contact Nancy to Request Workshops

-Readings via Zoom from her two collections of short stories, Washed in the Water and If the Creek Don’t Rise, are available for library gatherings and conference presentations.
+Readings via Zoom from Nancy’s two collections of short stories, Washed in the Water and If the Creek Don’t Rise, are available for library gatherings and conference presentations.
 These slice of life tales chronicle a time past that is poignant, vivid, and sometimes brutal.
 The reader stares into the eyes of people struggling with living, grasping for understanding, doing the best they know how.
 The hard-used characters, tangled relationships, family angst, and fortitude reflect lives and hardships, hopes and dreams of folk who have noting except grit–and sometimes love– to offer.

 Writing Short Stories: Five Essential Elements Workshop

 Writing a short story is different from writing a novel.
 Length is a factor, but other elements also distinguish short fiction.
-In this craft workshop via virtual or in-person presentation examines five criteria required of a short piece.
-Concrete tips for how to hone sentences and distill your work–fiction and non-fiction—into short pieces for magazines, anthologies, journals or a book length collection.
+In this craft workshop via virtual or in-person presentation, Nancy examines five criteria required of a short piece.
+She offers concrete tips for how to hone sentences and distill your work–fiction and non-fiction—into short pieces for magazines, anthologies, journals or a book length collection.
 Participants will complete exercises as well as deconstructing well-known examples of short work.

 Think Huck Finn, Captain Ahab, or Scarlett O’Hara— personalities that live on long after the story and plot fades.
 That’s the power of character.
 This virtual craft workshop explores tools specific to character development using worksheets, discussion, writing exercises, and reading suggestions.

 Uniquely Southern Customs and Folklore Virtual Presentation